PranavPutsa1006/Digital-Circuits/README.md

 # Digital-Circuits
-A collection of Digital circuits developed using ModelSim software
+A collection of Digital circuit designs